jason-fox/com.here.validate.svrl/README.md

 elements, attributes and values will cease to be supported under DITA 2.0.
 These structure rules are all currently set to **WARNING** level and are auto-fixable.

+> **Note:** The list of deprecated elements is based on the sources found in the [Deprecated DITA plug-in](https://github.com/robander/deprecated-dita)

 | Fix                | Message ID                               | Message                                                                                     | Corrective Action/Comment                                                |
 | ------------------ | ---------------------------------------- | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------ |
 | :heavy_check_mark: | boolean-deprecated                       | The `<boolean>` element will no longer be supported in DITA 2.0.                            | Replace the `<boolean>` element with a `<state>` element.                |